 Ask any girl what she wants in a man and almost immediately, most will say she wants someone who is confident.

 Don’t believe me?
-Test it out yourself with 5 girls or take your pick of a hundred YouTube videos where they do.
+Test it out yourself by asking 15 girls or take a look at any of hundreds of YouTube videos asking girls.

 A few years ago, confidence wasn’t really well known as an important part of getting better in dating.
 Now, it’s almost assumed knowledge, probably because of the explosion of dating advice from men and women lately.